ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

 1. Launch the game
 2. Navigate to `Options > Third Party Mod Options`
 3. Select `Reset Randomizer File Slots`
-   * This will setup all of your save slots with new randomizer save files.
+   * This will set up all of your save slots with new randomizer save files.
 You can have up to 3 randomizer files at a time, but must do this step again to start new runs afterwards.
 4. Enter connection info using the relevant option buttons
    * **The game is limited to alphanumerical characters and `-` so when entering the host name replace `.` with ` ` and ensure that your player name when generating a settings file follows these constrictions**
 5. Select the `Connect to Archipelago` button
    * If you've connected successfully, the buttons will be removed from the menu, which you can confirm by leaving and re-entering it.
 6. Navigate to save file selection
 7. Select a new valid randomizer save